cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 * A home's condition of 3 and above as well as a grade of 8 and above increases a home's value.

 Future Work:
-* Obatin more records around King County so we can truly observe how location can impact price.
+* Obtain more records around King County so we can truly observe how location can impact price.
 * Look into location research aspects such as proximity to schools, entertainment cecnters, etc.
-* Use machine learning for predictive models
+* Use machine learning for predictive models.